hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 Pong received in: 84 ms
 ```

-You should receive a pong and a latency report, this can be used to assess the health of the target node and your own node.
+You should receive a pong and a latency report.
+This indicates the health of the target node as well as your own.

 But the main thing to see is if you received a response or not.
 If your output was: `Could not ping node.
-Timeout`, this means you could not ping the node and you should keep pinging other nodes until you find a responsive one.
+Timeout`, it means you could not ping the node, and you should keep pinging other nodes until you find a responsive one.

 ### Setting aliases for other nodes